darena-solutions/bluebuttonpro-public/docs/source/synapse.rst

    Authorization: Bearer <token>

 The API will respond with the bundle contained in the package as a file.
 The user :ref:`must have access
-<synapse-user-intended-recipient>` to the package in order to download it.
+<synapse-intended-receiver>` to the package in order to download it.

 .. note::